 Even if German Expressionism might not be the sort of work you look at and think 'ooo I think that would look lovely in the living room dear', the paintings’ history, significance and stories are rich and often inspiring, especially in Leicester’s case.
 You never know, you might just fall under the German Expressionism spell.

 If you want to know more about the artists and the paintings themselves, have a little browse of Alice Theobald’s Art UK article or, better still – take a trip to Leicester.
-Where else can you visit famous, medieval, tyrant kings as well as ground breaking twentieth-century German Art?
+Where else can you visit famous, medieval, tyrant kings as well as ground breaking twentieth-century German art?

-Ellie Walker, blogger at viewfromthegalleryblog.wordpress.com, currently working as a gallery assistant in central London.
+Ellis is a blogger at viewfromthegalleryblog.wordpress.com, currently working as a gallery assistant in central London.